slavielle/shore/README.md

 For a first go we're almost done ...

-If you wand to access your Shore environment (container) using a console, try
+If you want to access your Shore environment (container) using a console, try

 `shore bash -b`